EdRey05/Resources_for_Mulligan_Lab/README.md

 * I set up a **Google** account for our lab, which I used to upload the files for RNASeq (.txt files, ~500 mb each) to **Google Drive**.
 * I made a short tool in **Google Colab**, which connects to the lab drive and retrieves the files to avoid having to download and upload 1gb frequently.
 * I used `pandas` dataframe operations and user inputs to make a search tool, and extract only the required columns (all genes/rows) into a .csv file.
-* **Note:** The notebook requires specific folder structure and files to run ([see notebook](https://github.com/EdRey05/Resources_for_Mulligan_Lab/blob/main/Tools%20for%20students/Eduardo%20Reyes/03-ExtractCells_Broad_Institute_CCLE_2019_%5BColab%5D.ipynb)).
+* **Note:** The notebook requires specific folder structure and files to run (read notebook info).
 Users not logged into the lab account may need to edit the directories and get the files to replicate the preview/tutorial.

 </details>